kirpatrick/vba-challenge/README.md

 # Solution
 1. Download the Excel workbook [vba-challenge/VBAStocks/Multiple_year_stock_data_analysis.xlsm](https://github.com/kirpatrick/vba-challenge/blob/master/VBAStocks/Multiple_year_stock_data_analysis.xlsm).
 2. Open the downloaded workbook.
-This make take a few seconds given the file's size.
+This may take a few seconds given the file's size.
 3. Enable Macros.
 4. See the Instructions' tab in the workbook for VB script execution.